alcesleo/OptimizeSiteExercise/README.md

 It can be a bit of a hassle to get these build-scripts up and running, but it makes it possible to keep the JS nice and modular without increasing the number of requests.

+## Optimization #5: CDN

+### Theory

+CDN:s allow for better caching, and you don't need to hosts the files yourself.

+### Changes

+Using the minified version of Bootstrap from a CDN.

+### Observations

+`15 requests  ❘  2.1 MB transferred  ❘  2.78 s (load: 2.97 s, DOMContentLoaded: 2.89 s)`
+`15 requests  ❘  2.1 MB transferred  ❘  3.10 s (load: 3.27 s, DOMContentLoaded: 3.19 s)`